devessenceinc/BlazorScriptReload/README.md

 - support most standard script libraries without requiring any modification
 - support script loading order to manage script dependencies
 - provide a simple alternative for simulating onload behavior during enhanced navigation
-- ensure that scripts are only executed once per enhanced navigation**
+- ensure that scripts are only executed once per enhanced navigation** (see Notes)
 - utilize an opt-in approach to avoid undesired side effects
 - provide a simple integration story